Grizzly Bear Tour from Vancouver: Fly to Canada’s First Protected Grizzly Bear Habitat and Return the Same Day

 This is a fully coordinated one-day expedition, with the group travelling together from Vancouver to Prince Rupert, onward to the water, and back to Vancouver the same day.

-You depart Vancouver International Airport (YVR) aboard the Khutzeymateen Clipper, a private Air North charter to Prince Rupert Airport (YPR).
+You depart Vancouver International Airport (YVR) aboard the Khutzeymateen Clipper, a private charter operated by Air North, Yukon’s Airline, named Tripadvisor Travellers’ Choice Best Airline in Canada 2020.
 Breakfast is served on board.
-About 90 minutes later, you arrive on British Columbia’s North Coast.
+About 90 minutes later, you arrive on British Columbia’s North Coast on Digby Island.
 Air North currently plans to operate this flight with a Boeing 737-500, although aircraft may vary.

-From YPR, a short motor coach transfer on Digby Island brings you to Digby Island Airport Dock, where you board the Motor Vessel (MV) Inside Passage, a catamaran operated by Prince Rupert Adventure Tours, a family-owned North Coast company established in 1994.
+From YPR, a short motor coach transfer on Digby Island brings you to Digby Island Airport Dock, where you board the Motor Vessel (MV) Inside Passage, a catamaran operated by Prince Rupert Adventure Tours, a family-owned North Coast company established in 1994 and a Tripadvisor Travellers’ Choice 2026 recipient.
 The journey then continues across Chatham Sound and into the Khutzeymateen Valley, where wildlife viewing is shaped by local conditions and sanctuary protocols.
 On board, you are hosted by a crew trained in marine safety, animal ecology, and conservation, who provide interpretation throughout the day.

-The 72-foot catamaran offers generous space for guests to spread out and enjoy the day from a variety of vantage points.
-It features five viewing decks, enclosed upper and lower lounges with floor-to-ceiling windows, two marine washrooms, and a small retail counter offering snacks and souvenirs for purchase, including coffee, tea, pop, beer, wine and maps.
+The 72-foot catamaran offers generous space for guests to spread out and enjoy the day from a variety of vantage points in comfort.
+It features five viewing decks, enclosed upper and lower lounges with floor-to-ceiling windows, two marine washrooms with grab bars, and a small retail counter offering snacks and souvenirs for purchase, including coffee, tea, pop, beer, wine and maps.
 Seating is unassigned, and guests may move between indoor and outdoor areas as conditions and wildlife activity change.
 Lunch, with a non-alcoholic beverage, is served on board.

 - Group size: 98 guests, accompanied by two Aspire Canada Tours tour conductors.